Spring Garden Revival

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Marblehead

-All structural tree work in Marblehead must be performed by an ISA Certified Arborist, following ANSI A300 standards.
-This includes the three-cut method for branches over 2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
-Tree health assessments must address structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, and included bark), and pest/disease presence.
-For species like oak, maple, ash, and elm, pruning timing is critical to prevent disease spread.
-Certification and continuing education are required for arborists, and specialized credentials (such as tree risk assessment qualification) are recommended.
-For disease and pest identification, consult UMass Extension.
+All structural tree work in Marblehead must be performed by an ISA Certified Arborist, with compliance to ANSI A300 standards.
+This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments focus on structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, and included bark), and pest/disease detection, often in consultation with UMass Extension.
+Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
+Certification and ongoing education are required for arborists, with additional credentials for risk assessment and municipal work.

 Marblehead Tree Warden & Urban Forestry